Chuck Taylors and Tumult: Venice Beach, CA.

 Either way, we were punishing everything we owned: skateboards, bikes, surfboards, cars, clothing.
 We just destroyed everything.
 Even with a really sturdy pair of sneakers, they’d get destroyed.

-I still go down to the pavilion every day.
+I still go down to the skatepark every day.
 You can definitely tell the kids that are from Venice.
 They just rip.
 They have a harder edge.
 The torch has been passed to the younger generation, and they’re doing justice to that crazy past.